KutayGuler/roguelighter/apps/website/src/tutorials/01-intro/index.md

 ### What is Roguelighter?

-Roguelighter is a low code game engine you can use to make simple games for desktop and the web
+Roguelighter is a low code game engine you can use to make simple games for desktop and the web.
 It uses a single configuration file that is powered by TypeScript to construct your entire game.

 > You’ll need to have basic familiarity with TypeScript to understand Roguelighter.